kojix2/fastx.cr/README.md

 I hope that in the future this library will be able to read and write FASTA and FASTQ, but currently it can only read FASTA.

+**NOTE:** Currently the standard Crystal library does not open bgzip well; it can only handle gzip files.

 ## Installation

 1. Add the dependency to your `shard.yml`: